TheCreditPros/dev_framework_demo/docs/ci-cd-implementation-guide.md

 - Review Dependabot PRs and merge approved updates
-- Monitor security scan results and address findings
-- Review performance metrics and optimize bottlenecks
+- Monitor security scan results and address findings -- (Optional) Review performance metrics and optimize bottlenecks
 - Update documentation for new features or changes

 ### Monthly Tasks